Get started - it's free!

 Check node attributes

-After you configure Kandji posture integration, you can confirm that the new attributes are being written for your Tailscale nodes via the Machines page of the admin console.
+After you set up the Kandji integration, you can confirm that Tailscale is writing the new node attributes for your Kandji devices from the Tailscale admin console.

 1. Open the Machines page of the Tailscale admin console.

-3. The attributes for the machine are in the Machine Details section.
+3. The node attributes for the device are in the Machine Details section.
 This should include the set of kandji: attributes listed previously.

 View of the machine attributes in the Machines page.